Glenn Dennison

-Glenn A. Dennison (born November 17, 1961) is a former American football tight end in the National Football League for the New York Jets and the 1987 Super Bowl winning Washington Redskins.
-In 1989, He played for the Amsterdam Crusaders in the Netherlands.
-He played college football at the University of Miami and was drafted in the second round of the 1984 NFL Draft.
+Glenn A. Dennison (born November 17, 1961) is an American former professional football player who was a tight end in the National Football League (NFL) for the New York Jets and the 1987 Super Bowl—winning Washington Redskins.
+In 1989, he played for the Amsterdam Crusaders in the Netherlands.
+He played college football for the Miami Hurricanes and was selected in the second round of the 1984 NFL draft.

-College Career & Statistics
+College career and statistics

-Dennison was a three year starter for the University of Miami.
+Dennison was a three-year starter for the University of Miami.
 He established school single season and career receptions records.

 Team MVP for the National Champion 1983 Miami Hurricanes football team.
 Caught two TD passes in the 1984 National Championship game.
-He was named AP 2nd team All American.
+He was named AP 2nd team All-American.
 Dennison was selected to play in the Shrine All Star Game and the Senior Bowl.